-DEPARTMENT OF COMPUTER AND MATH-EMATICAL SCIENCES
+DEPARTMENT OF COMPUTER SCIENCE

-Dr. Tahani Hossein, Interim Department Chair Ivan Hilton Science Building, Room 505-426.2121
+Dr. Hossein Tahani, Coordinator Ivan Hilton Science Building, Room 227 505.426.2121

-E-MAIL: htahani@nmhu.edu
+E-mail: htahani@nmhu.edu

-The Department of Computer and Mathematical Sciences offers graduate courses in mathematics, computer science, and physics.
-In addition a joint media arts and computer science degree is offered by the Department of Math and Computer Science and the Department of Communication and Fine Arts.
+The Department of Computer Science offers graduate courses in computer science.
+In addition a joint media arts and computer science degree is offered by the Department of Computer Science and the Department of Visual and Performing Arts.

-Mission of the Department of Computer and Mathematical Sciences
+Mission of the Department of Computer Science

-"The Mission of the Department of Computer and Mathematical Sciences is to train students in the fields of Computer Science, Engineering, Mathematics, and Physics.
-By encouraging and developing problem-solving, numerical methods, mathematical prowess, critical/analytical thinking, and practical, laboratory-based skills, our students will be well-prepared for careers in any combination of these fields, either via solid preparation for further graduate education or immediate entrance into the workforce (industry, teaching, and national labs)."
+"The Mission of the Department of Computer Science is to train students in the fields of Computer Science.
+By encouraging and developing problem-solving, numerical methods, mathematical process, critical/analytical thinking, and practical, laboratory-based skills, our students will be well-prepared for careers in any combination of these fields, either via solid preparation for further graduate education or immediate entrance into the workforce (industry, teaching, and government)."